 During this topic we will be exploring cities in the UK and programming a Beebot to follow a map.
 We are going to find out about the history of Herne Bay and write letters to the people who live at the Miramar.
 We are going to be using our creative skills to design, make and evaluate fruit kebabs and later in the term, we will be making clay animals.
 We are going to be thinking of ways to stay healthy and how we our body changes over time.
 We are going to have a chance to explore different materials and work out which materials are best to keep us dry on rainy days.
 We are also going to explore our senses and find out about different sorts of animals.
 During our RE sessions we will be exploring the Jewish faith and finding out about what they believe and their special celebrations.

 - Forest school

 - Walk to Herne Bay to explore the local history.

 Your children need to make sure they have their P.E kit in school everyday.
 Please could you make sure they have a suitable tracksuit and trainers for outdoor P.E and that EVERYTHING is named.

-Crickets have PE on a Wednesday.
+PE will be on a Thursday.

 Earrings must not be worn for PE so please can your child take them out for PE days.
 Thank you.